vitorm04/docs.pt-br/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getclassidinfo-method.md

 #### <a name="parameters"></a>Parâmetros
  `classId`
- [in] A ID da classe para a qual obter as informações.
+ [in] A ID da classe para o qual obter as informações.

  `pModuleId`
  [out] Um ponteiro para a ID do módulo da classe pai.